graciadong/website/content/courses/stat231/tut2.md

 Be able to read the CDF plot.

-### d)
+* d

-Symmetric.
+By symmetry.
 Mean = Median = 4.

 # Q4

-The solution can be found [here](../supp/tut2_Q4.pdf).
+Solution can be found [here](../supp/tut2_Q4.pdf).

 # Q5

-Similar to example 1.4.1
+Similar to example 1.4.1.

-### a)
+* a

 Unit -- p.
 3, the first line under section 1.2.

-### b)
+* b

 Did not impose any treatments -> observational study or survey.

-By definition: Observation study -- "A distinction between a sample survey and an observational study is that for observational studies the population of interest is usually infinite or conceptual."
+Definition [Observation study]: "A distinction between a sample survey and an observational study is that for observational studies the population of interest is usually infinite or conceptual."

 Make sure you know the difference between